top of page

 • Support USB data transmission

-• For USB 2.0 it provides 0.1A when connected and 0.5A when configured for high power.
+• USB 2.0 provides 0.1A when connected and 0.5A when configured for high power.

-• For USB3.0 it provides 0.15A when connected and 0.9A when configured for high power.
+• USB 3.0 provides 0.15A when connected and 0.9A when configured for high power.

 CDP - charging downstream port (Battery charging (BC)1.2 standard).